phixid/functionals/README.md

 ```

 ### Right
-Right is like a Box.
+Right is like a Box, it has a chain, map, fold and inspect method.
+Chain applies the function to the
+value without putting it in a new Right.
 The map method on Right does the same as the one in Box.
 Fold takes two functions, an error-handler and a success-handler.
-It applies the success-handler
+It applies the success-handler to
-to the contained value.
+the contained value.

 ```javascript
 const Right = value => ({
   map: func => Right(func(value)),